astronomer/airflow-guides/guides/scheduling-in-airflow.md

 For this implementation, let's run our DAG at 6:00 and 16:30.
 Because this schedule has run times with differing hours *and* minutes, it can't be represented by a single cron expression.
 But we can easily implement this schedule with a custom timetable!

 To start, we need to define the `next_dagrun_info` and `infer_manual_data_interval` methods.
 Before diving into the code, it's helpful to think through what the data intervals will be for the schedule we want.
-Remember that the time the DAG runs (`run_after`) should be the *end* of the data interval since our interval has no holes.
+Remember that the time the DAG runs (`run_after`) should be the *end* of the data interval since our interval has no gaps.
 So in this case, for a DAG that we want to run at 6:00 and 16:30, we have two different alternating intervals:

 - Run at 6:00: Data interval is from 16:30 *the previous day* to 6:00 the current day
 - Run at 16:30: Data interval is from 6:00 to 16:30 the current day